 First of all, we'll have to configure a package source for our MyGet feed.
 Navigate to the feed settings and browse the Package Sources tab.
 Then click Add Package Source.

 A dialog will prompt us for package source information and will also expose a few common presets we can take advantage of.

 We can use one of the presets that are available, as well as enter information for the feed we want to proxy, perhaps a TeamCity feed or similar.
 We can also specify an optional filter (to only include packages matching given criteria) and authentication information in case we're proxying a private feed.

-At the bottom of the Add Package Source dialog, we can specify two additional options:
+Under the Upstream packages section of the Add Package Source dialog, we can specify some additional options:

 These options will do the following:

-Include packages from the package source in search results: the upstream package source will be searched and packages that match the search will be displayed when consuming the feed from Visual Studio.
+- Make all upstream packages available in NuGet clients: the upstream package source will be searched and packages that match the search will be displayed when consuming the feed from Visual Studio.
 Packages from the upstream source can be installed into a project but will be downloaded from the upstream package source.

-Automatically add downloaded upstream packages to the current feed: when the above option is enabled, packages that are downloaded will automatically be mirrored on your feed, ensuring the package is available all the time (even when the upstream package source experiences an outage).
+- Automatically add downloaded upstream packages to the current feed (mirror): when the above option is enabled, packages that are downloaded will automatically be mirrored on your feed, ensuring the package is available all the time (even when the upstream package source experiences an outage).

 Enabling both options will ensure that the MyGet feed is always up-to-date with the packages you are consuming in your organization and that upstream packages are displayed and mirrored on your feed.